SBV Consulting – Legal Operations and Legal Bid Support

 I work with in-house legal teams, law firms and other legal service providers, helping them to understand each other’s needs and work together more successfully and collaboratively.
 I am careful to keep myself up to date with relevant developments in the legal market place to ensure I am well placed to advise you on the most current trends and practices.

-I recently attended a three day legal project management course with Antony Smith in order to further my knowledge of this area.
+Legal Project Management: in January 2018 I attended a three day legal project management course with Antony Smith in order to further my knowledge of this area.
 I am globally certified with the Legal Project Practitioner (LPP) certification, and can provide half or full day courses on this, specifically for in-house teams.

 Some of you may be wondering where the idea for the bespectacled Basset Hound came from.
 Let me enlighten you.